jedrichards/es6/README.md

 // '[Error: Poop!]'
 ```

-> Any errors thrown by code in the promise setup function passed to its constructor will propagate into the promise chain and surface in the first rejection callback.
+Any errors thrown in a fulfillment callback will also raise an error in the chain.
+Errors drop through additional chained fulfillment callbacks until they reach a rejection callback.
+Be careful since if there are no rejection callbacks registered on the promise the error will be silently swallowed.
+Exceptions will not bubble out of the promise chain.

 ```js
 var promise = lib.getPromise();